na-na-hi/renget/archive/vpmdcloverpb.md

 >Hates hay beds, gets very irritable when he doesn't sleep well.
 >Becomes absolutely furious when coming across a foe who hurt him or a friend in the past, will often attack them even after they're knocked out.
 >Will put up with all the memes the other guildmates love to talk about
->His first encounter with Ice types went very badly and nearly ended in complete disaster, traumatizing him.
-Due to this the mere sight of any kind of Ice type attack spooks him
 >Prefers to take his time and check out the sights
 >Has a major sweet tooth.
 Next to things that make his new home more comfortable, his favorite treasures are sweets, desserts, and Gummi drinks.
 >Never drank alcohol before the change, but due to an occasion where he unknowingly drank several bottles of it, has lightened up.
 Gets heavily embarrassed when he sobers up and finds out he got drunk.
 >His true, human name is Arthur, but insists on going by Chespin since he's no longer human.
 Only Wooper and Toge know his old name so far.
+>His first encounter with Ice types went very badly and nearly ended in complete disaster, traumatizing him.
+Due to this the mere sight of an Ice type attack such as Ice Beam or Blizzard fills him with terror.
+>One of his most intense fears is the fear of being frozen solid by ice.
+Will break down into a screaming panic if ice is starting to cover his body
 >His biggest fear is losing Wooper somehow.
 If that somehow happened, Chespin would turn into an absolute wreck.
 Seems to be outright clingy with Wooper because of this.

 >Chespin is accompanied at all times by a Wooper who is obsessed with the stories of humans coming to his world.
 Upon learning Chespin was once human, he leapt at the opportunity to live out the stories he grew up reading